 I would like to welcome you to the Hematology/Oncology Fellowship Program at the University of Connecticut, UConn Health.
 My name is Susan Tannenbaum and I am division chair of hematology/oncology here at UConn and current program director of the fellowship.
-Jeff Baker is the associate program director.
+Victoria Forbes is the associate program director.
 The two of us guide the fellows through their learning and growth as they accomplish their goals of becoming a hematologist/oncologist.

 We have many resources and programs available not only within hematology/oncology but also throughout the University of Connecticut.
 The University itself is one of the top 25 public universities in the nation.
 The UConn School of Medicine is a significant part of the program and has an average enrollment of 110 students.
 Interaction between our fellows and medical students in both clinical and educational venues is a strength of the program.
 Our graduate medical education program is also extensive, especially in the internal medicine specialties, and is rich in opportunities for education and collaboration on clinical and translational projects.